xiaoshenxian/tfserver-java/README.md

 The GRPC interface is implemented according to the [official GRPC guide](https://grpc.io/docs/tutorials/basic/java.html), while the HTTP Json interface is implemented by using Tomcat.

 The core data flow apart from the server framework is provided by the [tfserver-core](https://github.com/xiaoshenxian/tfserver-core).
-Please refer to the related classes for detail.
+Please refer to the related classes for details.

 #### About the "*config.properties*" file